 The Remote Accessible Vote-by-Mail system allows voters to access and mark an electronic version of their ballot on their own device, such as a personal computer or smart phone.
 Because they are using their own device, they may use their own assistive technology, such as a screen reader, to navigate and mark their ballot.
 To use the Remote Accessible Vote by Mail system, a voter must have access to the necessary equipment, including an internet-connected computer, smart phone or similar device and a printer.

 Voters must enter their personal identifying information (PII) so that their eligibility to vote can be verified by county elections staff.
 Once their eligibility is verified, they can access the Remote Accessible Vote by Mail website to mark their ballot electronically and download their election information and ballot-return instructions.
+The Remote Accessible Vote-by-Mail system's screens and accessible ballot are available in English, Chinese, Korean, Punjabi, Russian and Spanish.
 Once a voter marks the ballot using the Remote Accessible Vote by Mail system, the voter must print the ballot on paper and return the printed ballot to elections officials using the same return methods that apply to paper vote-by-mail ballots.

 Yolo County Elections uses Democracy Live's Secure Select System version 1.2.2 to host our Remote Accessible Vote by Mail tools and display the Accessible County Voter Information Guide.
-The entire

-Secure Select System is WCAG 2.0 and Section 508 compliant for accessibility.
+The entire Secure Select System is WCAG 2.0 and Section 508 compliant for accessibility.
 (See Appendix L for definitions of compliance)